ANTIBIOTICS - ANTI-FUNGALS - ANTI-VIRALS - ANTI-PARASITICS (Updated March 2012)

 Avoid taking supplemental iron, magnesium, zinc, calcium and grapefruit juice (which contains the flavonoid, naringenin, a blocker!), milk, chocolate, cheese, and other milk products (calcium is a blocker!) during an antibiotic regimen, because these can reduce or counteract the effects of most medications.
 If you do consume iron, calcium or grapefruit juice etc., do so a few hours before or after antibiotic intake.
 Take your medication with water, instead of any fruit juices!

 For better absorption and distribution of medications and minerals like calcium, you may use xylitol sweetener, which can be swished first orally to benefit teeth and gums and then swallowed.
-Xylitol helps to remove plaque bacteria, which cause tooth decay and sinusitis.
+Xylitol helps to remove plaque bacteria, which cause tooth decay and sinusitis, or try D-Mannose sugar which passes even the brain blood barrier and helps to bind bacteria especially to clean urological tract.

 For a better drug circulation some have used aspirine or blood thinners (e.g. Heparin Flush/Heparin Lock) to increase the effectiveness of antibiotic treatment.
 Take care if you are suffering from hypercoagulation and treated with anti-coagulants!